Web3NL/motoko-book/src/common-programming-concepts/types/mutable-arrays.md

 {{#include _mo/mutable-arrays3.mo:a}}
 ```

 We declared a mutable variable named `numbers`.
 We annotated the type of the variable with `[var Nat]` indicating that the value of this variable is a mutable array of `Nat` values.
 We then assigned a mutable array to the variable name.
-Not, that the array has the keyword `var` inside of it.
+The array has the keyword `var` inside of it.

 In the second line we access the third element by indexing and mutate the `Nat` value at that index.